Skip to main content

 For least-privilege deployments, configure role-scoped tokens instead of one shared token:

 Worker tokens can register workers, poll tasks, heartbeat, and complete work.
-Operator tokens can start, list, signal, query, update, cancel, terminate, and observe workflows.
+Operator tokens can start, list, signal, query, update, repair, cancel, terminate, archive, and observe workflows.
 Admin tokens can use administrative endpoints such as namespace and retention management.

 HMAC signature: